 If you are, in fact, hungry, make sure to have healthy snacks on hand, such as raw veggies and a healthy dip such as hummus, which provides proteins, fats, and the slow release of carbohydrates for more sustained energy.
-Or, try roasting chickpeas in a mixture of curry spices and bagging them so you have a healthy snack on hand that is rich in protein and antioxidants.
-A protein shake with fresh fruit and a green food powder is also a great low Glycemic Index snack that provides antioxidants, fibre, and protein.
+Or, try roasting chickpeas in a mixture of curry spices and bagging them so you have a healthy snack on hand that is packed with protein and antioxidants.
+A protein shake with fresh fruit and a green food powder is also a great low-glycemic index snack that includes antioxidants, fiber, and protein.*

 5. Reduce Complex Carbs

-At this stage, having cut out overtly sugary food items, foods with “hidden” sugar, and many unhealthy junk foods, you’ll likely be eating a more diverse diet that has fewer calories but is considerably richer in nutrients.
-Some diets, such many paleo and ketogenic diets, suggest trying to eliminate complex carbohydrates at this point.
+At this stage, having cut out overtly sugary food items, foods with “hidden” sugar, and many unhealthy junk foods, you’ll likely be eating a more diverse diet with fewer calories, but which is considerably richer in nutrients.
+Some diets, such as many paleo and ketogenic diets, suggest trying to eliminate complex carbohydrates at this point.
 For many people, this is both unnecessary and potentially damaging to health, as whole foods that contain complex carbohydrates are often a great source of proteins, fats, vitamins, minerals, and other beneficial nutrients.
 Cutting out these foods can result in a horribly restrictive and boring diet that is hard to maintain and more likely to lead to nutrient deficiencies.

-That said, it can help to minimize your intake of some high-carb whole foods, such as potatoes, whole wheat bread and pasta, and rice.
+However, it can help minimize your intake of some high-carb whole foods, such as potatoes, whole wheat bread and pasta, and rice.
 Try cutting the typical serving size of these foods in half and adding in chickpeas, beans, and pulses for extra lean protein, or choose a simple green salad (without the sugary dressing!) for extra phytonutrients.